mwandikikepha/ETL-Process/README.md

-# ETL-Process
-📌 Overview
+******ETL-Process******
+**** Overview****

-This project focuses on cleaning, processing, and enriching raw uber data to make it analysis-ready.
-The dataset contains ride details such as distance fare, and payment method.
-The main goal is to ensure the data is consistent, accurate, and structured for downstream tasks like analytics, reporting, or machine learning.
+This project focuses on cleaning, processing, and enriching raw Uber ride data to make it analysis-ready.
+The dataset includes details such as ride distance, fare, and payment method.
+The goal is to ensure the data is consistent, accurate, and structured for analytics, reporting, or machine learning tasks.

-Steps Performed
+**** Steps Performed****

-****Data Loading****
+**1. Data Loading**

-Imported the dataset into a Pandas DataFrame for manipulation.
+Imported the dataset into a Pandas DataFrame.

-Handling Missing Values
+**2. Handling Missing Values**

-Replaced missing values in numerical columns (e.g., ride distance, fare) with the column median.
+Replaced missing values in numerical columns (e.g., ride distance, fare) with the median.

-Replaced missing values in categorical columns (e.g., payment type, ride status) with the column mode.
+Replaced missing values in categorical columns (e.g., payment type, ride status) with the mode.

-****Feature Engineering****
+**3. Feature Engineering**

-Created a new feature Ride_Category based on ride distance:
+Created a new column Ride_Category based on ride distance:

-No category → Distance = 0
+No category → 0 km

 Short → 0–5 km

 Medium → 5–15 km

 Long → 15–50 km

-**
-**Validation****
+**4. Validation**

-Verified data types of all columns.
+Verified column data types.

-Checked and confirmed there were no remaining null values.
+Confirmed no remaining null values.

-Checked for consistency across ratings, cancellations, and payment methods.
+Ensured consistency across ratings, cancellations, and payment methods.

-****📊 Tools & Libraries****
+** Tools & Libraries**

 Python

 Pandas